NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 DSCR Loan FAQ — Austin TX

 A DSCR loan qualifies you based on the property's rental income rather than your personal W-2s or tax returns.
 The ratio is Gross Monthly Rent ÷ Monthly PITIA (principal, interest, taxes, insurance, HOA).
 A DSCR of 1.0 means rent covers the payment exactly.
 Most lenders require 1.0 or higher, though some will go to 0.75 with strong credit.
-No employment verification, no tax returns, no paystubs required.
+Personal employment verification, tax returns, and paystubs may not be required on some DSCR programs.

 Typical requirements: minimum 680 credit score (720+ for better pricing), 20–25% down payment, DSCR of 0.75–1.0 minimum depending on lender, non-owner occupied investment property, and a current lease or market rent appraisal (Form 1007).
-No W-2s, no tax returns, no employment verification.
+Personal W-2 income, tax-return income, and employment verification may not be required on some DSCR programs.
 Reserves of 6–12 months PITIA are typically required post-close.

 Yes — many DSCR lenders now accept short-term rental income.
 For Airbnb/VRBO properties, lenders typically use an AirDNA or similar market report, or a 12-month actual income history.
 Austin's STR market is active near downtown, East Austin, and the lake areas.
 Note: Austin requires a short-term rental permit — have yours in hand before we structure the loan.
 Some lenders require the permit to close.